 When data volume swells beyond a human’s ability to discern the patterns in it—when a company is faced with truly big data—we need a new form of intelligence.
 GIS, infused with artificial intelligence, can help executives make better decisions.

-In addition to the work in Kuwait, we are exploring Geo.AI’s ability to improve precision farming, disease prediction, and predictive policing.
+In addition to the work in Kuwait, we are exploring Geo.AI’s ability to improve precision farming, disease prediction, and understand crime patterns.
 In the business world, Geo.AI seems likely to enhance planning in many ways: predicting demand spikes, identifying high-margin prospects, adding efficiency to the supply chain, and optimizing service delivery.
 The list of possibilities is expanding.